Secure human oversight of AI: Threat modeling in a socio-technical context: Introduction

 \section{Introduction}

 Human oversight of artificial intelligence (AI) is often considered a strategy to address risks associated with the use of AI in high-risk contexts \cite{green2022flaws, laux_institutionalised_2024, shneiderman_dangers_2016}.
 Human oversight personnel are expected to detect inaccurate outputs, outputs that may pose risks to fundamental human rights (e.g., discriminatory outputs), unsafe states of AI systems, and system malfunctions, and to intervene in order to mitigate or minimize these risks \cite{langer_effective_2024}.
 Human oversight is also a key concept in AI governance and ethics \cite{laux_institutionalised_2024, green2022flaws} and a central requirement for the implementation of high-risk AI systems in emerging AI regulation, such as Article 14 of the European AI Act \cite{enqvist_human_2023, laux_institutionalised_2024}.
-However, the idea of relying on humans to oversee AI in order to mitigate operational risks also faces criticism and is expected to encounter substantial challenges in practice \cite{jobin2019global,green2022flaws,sterz2024quest}.
+However, relying on humans to oversee AI also faces criticism and substantial challenges in practice \cite{jobin2019global,green2022flaws,sterz2024quest}.
 The most prominent criticisms and challenges include doubts about whether humans can effectively oversee AI systems \cite{green2022flaws}, the difficulty of defining what constitutes effective human oversight \cite{sterz2024quest}, clarifying who should provide oversight and when it should occur \cite{enqvist_human_2023}, specifying which risks and unwanted system behaviors oversight personnel should detect \cite{langer_effective_2024}, and determining how to design and evaluate effective human oversight \cite{sterz2024quest}.